ZqGao-NYU/SE-CloudLGU/api.md

 #### Registrate
 **Send**
-- uID: user's ID - string (Check its pattern in front-end.
+- userID: user's ID - string (Check its pattern in front-end.
 Only _digits_, _underline_, _alphabet_ are valid)
-- uEmail: user's email - string (Check its pattern in front-end, like xxx@link.cuhk.edu.cn and xxx@cuhk.edu.cn)
+- userEmail: user's email - string (Check its pattern in front-end, like xxx@link.cuhk.edu.cn and xxx@cuhk.edu.cn)
-- uPass: password - string (Check its pattern in front-end.
-Only _digits_, _underline_, _alphabet_ are valid)
+- password: password - string (Check its pattern in front-end.
+Only _digits_, _underline_, _alphabet_ are valid.
+And check the password with the reenterred confirmaton password in advance)
-- uPassConfirm: password confirm - string (Check in front-end, whether the two passwords are identical)

 **Return**
 - status: confirmation status - string (success or failure, check the existance of the user's ID and Email)